Yorkshire Dales: Geography

+Protected areas

+The Yorkshire Dales National Park covers 2,178 km2 (841 sq mi) and includes most of the dales as well as the Howgill Fells, and the Orton Fells.
+Most of the park is within North Yorkshire, with a sizeable area in Cumbria and a small part in Lancashire.
+Nidderdale is not within the national park, and has instead been designated a national landscape.

 Cultural aspects

 Much of the rural area is used for agriculture, with residents living in small villages and hamlets or in farmsteads.
-Miles of dry-stone walls and much of the traditional architecture has remained, including some field barns, though many are no longer in active use.
-Breeding of sheep and rearing of cattle remains common.
+Miles of dry-stone walls and much of the traditional architecture have remained, including some field barns, though many are no longer in active use.
+Breeding of sheep and rearing of cattle remain common.
 To supplement their incomes, many farmers have diversified, with some providing accommodations for tourists.
 A number of agricultural shows are held each year.

-Lead mining was common in some areas of the Dales in the 19th century, particularly during 1821 to 1861, and some industrial remains can still be found, such as the Grassington miners’ cottages.
+Lead mining was common in some areas of the Dales in the 19th century, particularly during 1821 to 1861, and some industrial remains can still be found, such as the Grassington miners' cottages.
 Certain former mining sites are maintained by Historic England.
 The Grassington Moor Lead Mining Trail, with its many remaining structures, has received funding from a variety of sources.
 The Yorkshire Dales National Park Authority provides a mobile-device software app for those who wish to explore the relevant areas.